 We embrace the culture shift.

-Rob Kennaley opened our practice after more than 20 years with one of Canada's leading Bay Street construction law firms.
+Rob Kennaley opened our practice in 2017 after more than 20 years with one of Canada's leading Bay Street construction law firms.
 Our primary overheads are located outside of the GTA, allowing us to better serve our clients wherever they reside.

 In Hryniak v.
 Mauldin 1 SCR 87, the Supreme Court of Canada called for a culture shift in the way lawyers practice.
 Excerpts from a speech of the then Chief Justice of Canada, elaborating on the concept, can be found here.